 In our opinion, the accounting and other records required by the Act to be kept by the Bank and by those subsidiary corporations incorporated in Singapore of which we are the auditors have been properly kept in accordance with the provisions of the Act.

 The engagement partner on the audit resulting in this independent auditor's report is Wilson Woo Siew Wah.

-ERNST & YOUNG LLP

-Public Accountants and Chartered Accountants Singapore
+ERNST & YOUNG LLPPublic Accountants and Chartered Accountants Singapore for the financial year ended 31 December 2021

-24 February 2021
+15 February 2022

 Income Statements